R-driste/DataSciForestFires/README.md

 To enable you to interact with the project yourself, I began developing an electron app which will load the model weights and allow you to use them.
 The data analysis and app deployment for this project are still incompete but steadily approaching the end.

+Models can be found here: "https://drive.google.com/drive/folders/1NtlcDVtSW8UDGg4XcTZIyC7zDO8yrsW3?usp=sharing" and must be uploaded to a models folder.
 The notebooks will not run unless the dataset links given in this readme file are uploaded to the DATASETS folder.
 To run the electron app at this moment you must setup node on your local computer (unadvisable) but a better deployed version will be available soon.
 The figures for this project are placed in the figures folder and the notebooks with which I ran these tests are within the notebooks folder.

 To setup the electron app:
 cd your-folder-name